dxa4481/AttackingAndDefendingTheGCPMetadataAPI/README.md

 This is the vulnerability that lead to the [Capital One data breach](https://edition.cnn.com/2019/07/29/business/capital-one-data-breach/index.html)

 ### AWS Protection
-AWS roled out [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), which protects against most SSRF vulnerabilities, by requiring users have a header set on their request.
+AWS rolled out [IMDSv2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/configuring-instance-metadata-service.html), which protects against most SSRF vulnerabilities, by requiring users have a header set on their request.

 # GCP Metadata API
-Similair to AWS, there are two versions of the metadata API, v0.1 and v1. v1 requires a header be set, which protects against many SSRF vulnerabilities.
+Similar to AWS, there are two versions of the metadata API, v0.1 and v1. v1 requires a header be set, which protects against many SSRF vulnerabilities.

 ## Bypassing the GCP Protections in Cloud Functions
 Cloud functions are a serverless offering in GCP that has a metadata available to them.